Logiqx/wsw-results/docs/ukwa/nor-feedback/README.md

   - Ambiguity - What if it is missed by 2 (or more) competitors with identical speeds?
     - e.g. 8 competitors - 29.0, 29.0, 28.0, 27.9, 27.9, 27.9, 27.9, 27.9
   - If interpreted strictly then the above example would be deemed non-counting.
-- As above, it's not not really 50% and can be as low as 40%.